pahlevi-dev/imdb/README.md

 ## Scripts

--   `bin/fetch.sh` - Fetch data files and put in `assets/data/` directory.
+-   `bin/fetch` - Fetch data files and put in `assets/data/` directory.
--   `bin/filter.php` - Filter the data for recent highly-rated movies.
+-   `bin/filter` - Filter the data for recent highly-rated movies.
--   `bin/print_stats.php` - Print statistics about titles and ratings.
+-   `bin/print_stats` - Print statistics about titles and ratings.

-### Using filter.php
+### Using filter

-This PHP script, `filter.php`, allows you to filter the IMDB data sets and find recent highly rated movies based on various criteria.
+This PHP script, `filter`, allows you to filter the IMDB data sets and find recent highly rated movies based on various criteria.
 It provides a convenient way to explore the IMDB data and discover popular movies that match your preferences.